raydenlim/tp/docs/UserGuide.md

 #### 👀Viewing help : `help`

-You can view a message explaining how to access the help page if you require assistance in understanding the commands and their formats.
+You can view a message detailing how to access the user guide if you require assistance in understanding the different commands and their formats.

 ![help message](images/helpMessage.png)